Categories

 • Ignoring Minor Issues: Small performance issues are sometimes overlooked or dismissed without feedback.
 This can lead to significant problems later, potentially requiring disciplinary actions.

-Addressing performance issues proactively can prevent them from escalating.
+Taking action to address current and future performance issues proactively can prevent them from escalating.
 Here are some strategies to implement:

 • Hiring and Assessment: Conduct thorough screenings during the hiring process to identify potential underperformers.
 Utilise behavioral interviews and skills assessments to gauge candidate fit.